Laila Shawa: Artistic career

 In an interview with the Princeton University Art Museum, Shawa was asked what it is that inspires her, to which she responded, "My inspiration is my direct experiences.
 It's usually what I see, what's around me, so it is contemporary.
 I prefer to do the present, now, with issues that are very relevant...my artwork is a very creative process, a mixture of intellectual processes, observations, and I think it out very thoroughly."
 Shawa's more thoughtful and creative approach in producing art is seen in all her various forms of artwork: painting, print, and installation.
 The overall configuration and detail of Islamic architecture influenced Shawa's later work as she incorporated significant cultural and ideological elements.

 Shawa's first show outside of the Middle East, Women and Magic, was in London in 1992.
 She did not begin to find international acclaim until 1994, when she collaborated with Mona Hatoum and Balqees Fakhro in a show titled Forces of Change: Artists of the Arab World at the National Museum of Women in the Arts in Washington DC.

+Her 2004 work Democracy in Red captures the anguish and horror of living under Israeli occupation.
+The painting was produced using acrylic, paper mache, gauze and nails and is displayed at the 60th Venice Biennale of 2024 as part of the exhibition Foreigners in their Homeland: Occupation, Apartheid, Genocide.